openscope/openscope/documentation/commands.md

 - [Version](#version)

 ## Departure commands
-These commands are only used by aircraft that are departing from the selected airport.
+These commands are used by departing aircraft
 ### Cleared As Filed
 _Aliases -_ `caf`